-16. One area to consider in the new Local Plan is whether to have a single local plan or a separate Core Strategy and a separate Development Management Plan as is the current position.
-A single plan is the now favoured approach as it is more cost effective than preparing and examining two separate plans and provides the opportunity to update a number of policies in the Development Management Plan.
-Furthermore, the Levelling-up and Regeneration Bill includes proposals to rely on the National Planning Policy Guidance for a number of policy areas including flooding, green belt, natural and historic conservation and climate change rather than replicating them in local plans, the extent to which it will affect this plan should become clear over the next couple of years.
+15. One area to consider in the new Local Plan is whether to have a single local plan or a separate Core Strategy and a separate Development Management Plan as is the current position.
+A single plan is the now favoured approach as it is more cost effective than preparing and examining two separate plans and provides the opportunity to update a number of policies that are currently out of date in the Development Management Plan.
+Furthermore, the Level Up and Planning Bill includes proposals to rely on the National Planning Policy Guidance for a number of policy areas including flooding, green belt, natural and historic conservation and climate change rather than replicating them in local plans, the extent to which it will affect this plan should become clear over the next couple of years.